dotnet/docs-aspire/docs/storage/azure-storage-tables-component.md

     static settings => settings.ServiceUri = new Uri("YOUR_SERVICEURI"));
 ```

-You can also setup the `TableClientOptions` using `Action<IAzureClientBuilder<TableServiceClient, TableClientOptions>>` delegate, the second parameter of the `AddAzureTableService` method.
+You can also set up the `TableClientOptions` using `Action<IAzureClientBuilder<TableServiceClient, TableClientOptions>>` delegate, the second parameter of the `AddAzureTableService` method.
 For example to set the `TableServiceClient` ID to identify the client:

 ```csharp
 builder.AddAzureTableService(